longturn/freeciv21/docs/General/install.rst

     https://sphinx-rtd-theme.readthedocs.io/en/stable/

+If you are running Debian Linux, the base program is installed by the instructions in the `Debian Linux Packages`_ section above.
 The documentation is not built by default from the steps in `Compiling/Building`_ above.
 To generate a local copy of the documentation, issue this command:

 .. code-block:: rst